ENT8R/NotesReview/README.md

 You found an issue or want to propose a new feature?
 Then please use the [issue tracker](https://github.com/ENT8R/NotesReview/issues/) of this repository.

-If you want to support the development of this software, I am very thankful to receive any donations 🤗

 ## Screenshots

 <img src="assets/screenshots/light/map.png" width="400px"> <img src="assets/screenshots/dark/map.png" width="400px">